Henderson JAM Start-up will be Tuesday, September 26.

 BY Mountain Lynx BUS TO THE HENDERSON.

-You can download and fill out the forms ahead of time by clicking on this link: jam-packet
+You can download and fill out the forms ahead of time by clicking on this link: JAM 2017

-Fill the packet out and return it to the respective school or The Henderson.
+Return filled out forms to the respective school or The Henderson.

-For our Rich Valley program, please download our jam-packet-rich-valley and return it to the school or The HENDERSON.
+For our Rich Valley program, please download our JAM 2017 and return it to the school or The HENDERSON.

-Classes will begin as part of an afterschool initiative for Saltville Elementary, and are offered the last Thursday in October: October 27.
+Classes will begin as part of an after school initiative for Saltville Elementary, and are offered on Monday’s after school beginning October 2.
 They will meet throughout the school year for a total of 20 classes.
-If your child is not part of the afterschool program but would like to participate in JAM, they may attend our traditional JAM program offered on Tuesday’s at The Henderson in Marion.
+If preferable, students may attend our traditional JAM program offered on Tuesday’s at The Henderson in Marion.
 If they attend our traditional JAM on Tuesday’s, you will be responsible for transportation to The Henderson.
-To download these forms click here jam-packet-saltville and return it to the school or The HENDERSON.
+To download these forms JAM 2017 and return it to the school or The HENDERSON.

 • Fostering Local Music and Dance Traditions